Boys Town (film): Reception

-Boys Town was a box office success, becoming the highest-grossing film of 1938 and earning MGM over $2 million in profit.
+Boys Town was a box office success, becoming the second highest-grossing film of 1938 and earning MGM over $2 million in profit.
 According to MGM records, the film earned $2,828,000 in the United States and Canada, and $1,230,000 elsewhere, resulting in a profit of $2,112,000.

 On the review aggregator website Rotten Tomatoes, the film holds a score of 90% based on 20 reviews, with an average rating of 7.20/10.

-Awards
+Awards and recognition

 In February 1939, when he accepted his Oscar for the role, Spencer Tracy talked about Father Flanagan in his acceptance speech.
 "If you have seen him through me, then I thank you."
 An MGM publicity representative mistakenly announced that Tracy was donating his Oscar to Flanagan, not having confirmed it with Tracy.
 Tracy said: "I earned the ... thing.
 I want it."
 The Academy hastily struck another inscription, Tracy kept his statuette, and Boys Town got one, too.
 It read: "To Father Flanagan, whose great humanity, kindly simplicity, and inspiring courage were strong enough to shine through my humble effort.
 Spencer Tracy."